benchopt/benchopt/doc/get_started.rst

 Benchopt community maintains :ref:`several optimization benchmarks <available_benchmarks>` and thrives to make them accessible and up to date, so as for the Lasso problem.

-Start by cloning the Lasso benchmark repository and then ``cd`` to it.
+Start by cloning the Lasso benchmark repository and ``cd`` to it.

 .. prompt:: bash $

     git clone https://github.com/benchopt/benchmark_lasso.git
     cd benchmark_lasso

-Then use benchopt to install the requirements for the solvers `skglm <https://contrib.scikit-learn.org/skglm/>`_ and `scikit-learn <https://scikit-learn.org/stable/>`_, and the dataset Leukemia.
+Then use benchopt to install the requirements for the solvers `skglm <https://contrib.scikit-learn.org/skglm/>`_, `scikit-learn <https://scikit-learn.org/stable/>`_, and the dataset Leukemia.

 .. prompt:: bash $